ak7588/comic-project/README.md

 ---

-The way we, humans, make our memories is unprecedented.
+The way we, humans, make our life decisions is unprecedented.
 We are presented a series of small events on a daily basis, but ultimately these events are the ones forming our memories.
 It seems fascinating how small choices add up to have a big influence on our lives, and this is what our team wanted to explore and convey in this project through sequential art and web interactivity.

 The storyline evolves around a main character, Yellow, who leaves the house for an important job interview.
 Throughout the journey, Yellow is presented with plethora of small choices that make up an outcome — a larger story.
 These small choices form a memory to look and reflect back at.